ejvi/scripts/README.md

 # scripts
-a bunch of bash scripts
+a bunch of bash, python scripts

 - **dir.txt:** Contains path to the directory
 - **open_first_file:** Opens the first file in directory with default app